omnect/omnect-device-service/README.md

 ]
 ```

-To deactivate a general consent enter the following settings in the module twin:
+To disable the general consent enter the following setting in the module twin:

 ```
 "general_consent":